parse-community/ParseUI-Android/README.md

 2. Import `ParseLoginUI` as a module into your app's Android Studio Project
     * File > Import Module in Android Studio
     * In the New Module pop-up, set the source directory to the `ParseUI-Android/ParseLoginUI` folder within the cloned repo.
-3. Add the following to the `dependencies` section of app's build.gradle.
-This adds a module dependency to `ParseLoginUI` (and optional Maven dependency for Facebook SDK).
+3. Add the following to the `dependencies` section of your app's build.gradle.

-        compile project(':ParseLoginUI')
+        // Module dependency on ParseLoginUI library sources compile project(':ParseLoginUI')

+        // If your app's project does not have the Parse Android SDK already, copy it into your
+        // project at <PROJECT_ROOT>/libs.
+The Parse SDK path must match the "provided files(...)"
+        // line in ParseLoginUI/build.gradle.
+        compile files(':libs/Parse-1.8.2.jar')

-        // Uncomment if using Facebook Login
+        // Uncomment if using Facebook Login (optional Maven dependency)
         // compile 'com.facebook.android:facebook-android-sdk:3.21.1'

 4. Add the following to your `AndroidManifest.xml` within the `<application></application>` section.
 You can see a complete example in our [sample app](https://github.com/ParsePlatform/ParseUI-Android/blob/master/ParseLoginSampleBasic/AndroidManifest.xml).